vEnhance/web.evanchen.cc/input/faq-contest.md

 For example cut-and-paste is a godsend.
 So by all means, during a contest, focus on just getting full marks.
-But when you're at home practicing, I encourage you to not settle for "technically correct" because you'll learn more that way.
+But when you're at home practicing, I encourage you to not settle for "technically correct" because I think you'll learn more that way.

 [aimescratch]: static/AIME-2013-scratch.pdf
 [aopswrite]: https://artofproblemsolving.com/articles/how-to-write-solution